CafePraThi/django_teste/README.md

-## Title: Scheduling System
+## Scheduling System

 ### Description
 A system designed to manage and schedule appointments efficiently, ensuring that sellers are not double-booked.

 ### Objective
-To provide a robust scheduling solution that includes appointment creation, conflict validation, and a calendar view.
+To provide a scheduling solution that includes appointment creation, conflict validation, and a calendar view.

 ## Installation Instructions